mertedali/AnalysisofIBMs/README.md

 As a result, the analyst has two options:

 1. The analyst may generate a training and a test set by running FluTE_DataGeneration.r script.
-Then, s/he must feed these dataset to FluTE_Analysis.r script in order to perform the analysis proposed in the manuscript.
+Then, s/he must feed these dataset to FluTE_Analysis.r script in order to perform the analysis procedure proposed in the manuscript.
-2. The analyst may directly use the provided training and test set by feeding them to FluTE_Analysis.r script in order to perform the analysis proposed in the manuscript.
+2. The analyst may directly use the provided training and test set by feeding them to FluTE_Analysis.r script in order to perform the analysis procedure proposed in the manuscript.

 ## Reminders and Warnings

 * Both script files contain comments to ease the application process.
 * In order to run the FluTE model, the user is referred to https://github.com/dlchao/FluTE
 * The rule extraction phase requires [Gurobi solver](https://www.gurobi.com/).
-Although it is commercial, Gurobi provides free licence to academics/students through emails with .edu extension if they make their registraion in-campus.
+Although it is commercial, Gurobi provides one-year free licence to academics/students through emails with .edu extension if they make their registration in-campus.